unionai/unionai-docs/source/first-project/running-the-workflow.md

 [✔] Go to https://serverless.union.ai/org/... to see execution in the console.
 ```

-When you invoke `unionai run --remote`, the system first launches a Union hosted image builder that creates the container images
-with the Python dependencies required for the tasks in your workflow.
+When you invoke `unionai run --remote`, the system first launches a Union hosted image builder that creates the container images with the Python dependencies required for the tasks in your workflow.

-Then, the code is uploaded to Union (we call this step *registration*),
+Next, the workflow code is registered to Union (meaning that it is serialized uploaded to Union),
-the images are used to initialize the containers for each task, and the workflow is executed.
+the images defined in `ImageSpec` blocks are used to initialize the containers for each task, and the workflow is executed.

 The first URL in the output above points to the image builder and the second URL points to the workflow execution.